Recycling and waste collections from mid to late 2025

 Why are we making this change?

 Keeping things as they are now will not help us to increase recycling rates.
-In 2023/24 we recycled 43.5% of our waste but local authorities must achieve a recycling rate of 65% by 2035.
-It will also cost the council an extra £10m to stay as we are over the next 8 years.
+In 2023/24 we recycled 43.5% of our waste but this is reducing.
+Local authorities must achieve a recycling rate of 65% by 2035.
+It would also cost the council an extra £10m over the next 8 years, on top of the increased cost of a new waste contract.

 With an estimated budget gap of £32.9m over the next four years we cannot afford this.